akhilsaini/aws-csa-2017/README.md

 ### S3 Cross Region Replication

   - To allow for cross region replication, the both source and target buckets must have versioning enabled.
+  - Replication can be done within the same AWS account's bucket or to some other AWS account's bucket.
+  - At the time of replication you can change the storage class of target bucket.
+  - Replication can be done on the sub-directory as well.
+  - For replication we'll be needing a IAM role.
+If we don't have one readily available then we can create at the time of replication as well.
   - When cross region replication is enabled, all existing objects in the bucket are not copied over to replica site.
 Only Updates to existing objects and newer objects are replicated over.
 All previous versions of the updated objects are replicated.
+  - To replicate the already existing objects you need to explicitly copy them from source bucket to target bucket.
   - Permissions are also replicated from one bucket to another.
   - Transitive replications do not work.
 E.g. if you setup bucket C to replicate content from bucket B which replicates content from bucket A – Changes made to bucket A will not get propagated to C. You will need to manually upload content to bucket B to trigger replication to C.
   - Delete markers are replicated.